LENS-Lab-AI/Interview/topics/Diffusion/1_foundations.md

 ---

-## what is EBM? why we need this when we have MLE, KL divergence:
+## What is EBM? why we need this when we have MLE, KL divergence:
 **T:** Basic

 **A:**